noirotm/lingo/README.md

 - `-program` the player program to run
 - `-length` the word length
 - `-rounds` the number of rounds to play
+- `-word` a specific word to guess, forces only one round to be played

 Example: